 Fintech future trends show that mobile payments are expected to rise significantly.

 No surprise, given how convenient they are for users.
 These solutions are essential to banking and other financial institutions.
 Customers are increasingly choosing fintech options for their payments.

-This will surpass the use of cash and credit cards.
-Mobile payment use will become the second most common method of payment after debit cards.
+Mobile payments will surpass the use of cash and credit cards and will likely become the second most common method of payment after debit cards.

 Fintech Startup Statistics

-21. There are almost 40 VC-backed unicorns in the fintech market with a combined worth of $147.37 billion.
+21. The 96 VC-backed unicorns in the fintech market have a combined worth of $404 billion.

 23. AI technology is set to increase profits by almost 40% by 2035.

 This could lead to a massive $14 trillion increase in profits!

 It will affect 16 different industries and 12 economies.